MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-compliance-center-permissions.md

     - Microsoft 365 E5/A5/F5/G5 Compliance and F5 Security & Compliance
     - Microsoft 365 E5/A5/F5/G5 Information Protection & Governance

-### Configure administrative units
+### Configure and use administrative units

-Complete the following steps to configure administrative units for Microsoft Purview compliance solutions:
+Complete the following steps to configure and use administrative units with Microsoft Purview compliance solutions:

 1. [Create administrative units](/azure/active-directory/roles/admin-units-manage#create-an-administrative-unit) to restrict the scope of role permissions in Azure Active Directory (Azure AD).
 2. [Add users and distribution groups](/azure/active-directory/roles/admin-units-members-add) to administrative units.